dtscalibration/python-dts-calibration/docs/examples/notebooks/03Calculate_variance_Stokes.ipynb.rst

     Recorded at 1693 points along the cable
     Dask: Setting up handle for delayed readout.
 1 out of 6
     Dask: Setting up handle for delayed readout.
-6 out of 6
-    Dask: Setting up handle for delayed readout.
-1 out of 6
-    Dask: Setting up handle for delayed readout.
+6 out of 6 Directly reading time and extra info from xml files.
+1 out of 6 Directly reading time and extra info from xml files.
 6 out of 6

 .. code:: ipython3